Elemend/Vein-Miner-Unified/README.md

 Here on GitHub, the repository shows the zip-file directly: "vein_miner_unified.zip"

-Click on that and you will see a different page with a direct download Button of that zip-file.
+Click on that and you will see a different page with a direct Download Button on the right hand side.
 Click that and save it.

 Then open your minecraft directory, where the savefile for your world is saved.
 Your worldsave contains a folder "datapacks", where the zipfile needs to be copied into.